CompEpigen/figeno/docs/content/describe_figure.rst

   * ``TSS_arrow``: draw exons as rectangle, and add an arrow above the TSS indicating the orientation.
 Best suited when only one gene is shown.

-* collapsed: if true (default), all transcripts corresponding to the same gene will be shown together, otherwise there will be one line per transcript.
+* ``collapsed``: if true (default), all transcripts corresponding to the same gene will be shown together, otherwise there will be one line per transcript.

-* only_protein_coding: if true (default), only show protein coding genes.
+* ``only_protein_coding``: if true (default), only show protein coding genes.
 Otherwise, show all genes found in the region.

 * ``exon_color``: choose the color of the exons.